tpaviot/ProcessScheduler/doc/objectives.rst

 --------------------------------
 The optimization solver breaks the dependency between objectives and look for the maximum (resp. minimum) value that can be achieved for each objective.

-In the previous example, the maximum of task_1end can be 20, and the maximum of task_2.end can alos be 20, but not at the same time.
+In the previous example, the maximum of task_1end can be 20, and the maximum of task_2.end can also be 20, but not at the same time.
 The :attr:`box` priority then gives an information about the values that can be reached.

 .. code-block:: python